egfojas/ios-interview-cheatsheet/README.md

 ### Weak vs Strong Reference
 * Strong - declaring a strong referance to a class instance will increase its reference count of that instance by 1
 * Weak - declaring a weak reference to a class instance will not increase its reference count
+### Atomic vs Non-Atomic
+### Property descriptors
+* Assign - retains the current reference count, can only be used on primitive data types (Int, Double, Float)
+* Copy - retains the current reference count if object is immutable, otherwise creates a new instance copy of old
+* Readonly - value cannot be changed onced assigned, will crash if done.

 ## Concurrent Programming
 ### GCD (Grand Central Dispatch)